Kintyre/ksconf/docs/source/dyn/cli.rst

                          CONF [CONF ...]

     Filter the contents of a conf file in various ways.
-Stanzas can be included or excluded based on provided filter, based on the presents or value of a key.
+Stanzas can be included or excluded based on a provided filter or based on the presence or value of a key.
 Where possible, this command supports GREP-like arguments to bring a familiar feel.

     positional arguments:
       CONF                  Input conf file